yuanbei/Nars-Wiki/Emotion-and-Internal-Experience.md

+_This aspect of OpenNARS is still under development.
+Part of the following description has been implemented, but part has not yet._

 ## Feeling and emotion

-Feeling and emotion allow the system to appraise individual items and the overall situation, with respect to the system's goals, so as to make proper response.
+Feeling and emotion allow the system to appraise individual items and the overall situation, with respect to the system's goals, so as to make proper responses.

 This appraisal process starts from the given (input or implant) goals.
 The desire-value of these goals represent drives and values imposed on the system by its designer or user.
 From these given goals, plus the system's beliefs, the derived goals are generated, which is biased by the system's own experience.